 Non-conjugable 辞 ji, known as 'auxiliary words' (助詞 joshi, usually called 'particles' in English), largely followed nouns, as in 本が hon ga 'book + nominative particle'.

-In accordance with the above classification, Hashimoto recognised both 詞 shi or 'free words' and 辞 ji or 'bound words' as belonging to the category of 語 go 'word'.
+Of interest here is that Hashimoto recognised both 詞 shi or 'free words' and 辞 ji or 'bound words' as belonging to the category of 語 go 'word'.
 For instance, 山 yama 'mountain' and 川 kawa 'river' were regarded as 語 go, as were the agglutinative passive morpheme (ら)れ (r)are and the past tense marker た ta.

-Hashimoto's treatment adopted the approach to verb conjugations found in the work of Motoori Haruniwa and other early grammarians, updated for the modern colloquial.
+Hashimoto adopted the approach to verb conjugations found in the work of Motoori Haruniwa and other early grammarians, updated for the modern colloquial.
 For example, the conjugation of godan-class (五段 godan) verbs, often known in English as 'consonant-ending verbs' or 'consonant verbs', is as follows:

 Name English Root Ending 未然形 mizenkei 'irrealis' 遊 aso- ば -ba-